JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 You will find that you get the best results by maintaining a `.bib` files by hand, specifically for a given project using `DocumenterCitations`.
 A `.bib` file that works well with LaTeX will usually, but not always work well with `DocumenterCitations`: Remember that in LaTeX, the strings inside any BibTeX fields are rendered through the TeX engine.
 At least in principle, they may contain arbitrary macros.

 In contrast, `DocumenterCitations` only parses a subset of LaTeX syntax and converts it to markdown.
 This includes the [commands for special symbols](https://www.bibtex.org/SpecialSymbols/) (although unicode is preferred) and a handful of commands like [`\url` and `\href`](https://www.overleaf.com/learn/latex/Hyperlinks#Linking_web_addresses).
 If you would like to have support added  for a specific additional command, [please open an issue](https://github.com/JuliaDocs/DocumenterCitations.jl/issues/new/choose).
-In addition, `DocumeterCitations` recognizes and preserves in-line math and removes braces.
+In addition, `DocumenterCitations` recognizes and preserves in-line math and removes braces.

 "Any `.bib` file will render the bibliography you expect" is not a design goal of `DocumenterCitations`: "It is possible to write a `.bib` file so that you get exactly the bibliography you want", and "Most reasonably clean `.bib` files that work with BibTeX should work out of the box" are.